 Homecroft Park on Calvary Road was one of Duluth’s first garden suburbs.
 Located about three-quarters of a mile from the end of the Woodland streetcar line, one-acre lots were offered for sale by W. M Prindle & Co. beginning in 1909.
 (Company president William Prindle was the husband of Mina Prindle, the benefactor of Janette Pollay Park.)

-The prices ranged from $200 to $275; terms were $1.00 down and $1.50 to $2.00 per week until paid for, no interest, and no payments when sick—as shown in the advertisement at right from the May 5, 1910 Duluth News Tribune.
+The prices ranged from $200 to $275; terms were $1.00 down and $1.50 to $2.00 per week until paid for, no interest, and no payments when sick—as shown in the advertisement above from the May 5, 1910, Duluth News Tribune.
 By early 1910 enough families had moved into Homecroft Park to justify construction of the Homecroft School.

 The Alliance Real Estate Corporation created Exeter Farms, one of the largest suburbs of one-acre tracts, located just north of Lester Park along Maxwell Road.
 Until automobiles became widely available, the residents of Exeter Farms hiked up the hill to their homes from the end of the streetcar line on Superior Street.